-This partnership aims to provide ecotourism homestays and experiences within the Madi Valley community, to establish unique wildlife programs within Chitwan National Park and commercial activities within the community (such as handicraft skills and culinary opportunities) that support higher rates of medium stay visitors.
+This partnership supported the establishment of ecotourism homestays and experiences within the Madi Valley community, to establish unique wildlife programs within Chitwan National Park and commercial activities within the community (such as handicraft skills and culinary opportunities) that support higher rates of medium stay visitors.

 Chitwan is a World Heritage Site and the second most popular tourist destination in Nepal.
 The current tourist products are short term and, despite their popularity, have limited positive impact for local communities.
 Ecotourism is not well established in Madi Valley and the partners propose to address this imbalance by growing community-based ecotourism options in the valley.

-The partnership is building on the area’s natural assets and expanding the opportunity for quality wildlife tourism which will, in turn, lead to greater diversification from current tourism, predominantly trekking, in Nepal.
-The project will prove the viability of eco-based tourism in the region and provide significant business and employment opportunities for its inhabitants, foreign exchange for the economy and new experiences for Intrepid travellers.
+The partnership built on the area’s natural assets and expanded the opportunity for quality wildlife tourism which in turn, led to greater diversification from current tourism, predominantly trekking, in Nepal.